larrydrysdaley/homesweethome-app/swift-luxury-app/README.md

 3. Check your Discord channel for the notification
 4. Verify all data is correctly formatted

-## 🐛 Troubleshooting

-**Form not submitting:**
-- Check that `NEXT_PUBLIC_DISCORD_WEBHOOK_URL` is set correctly
-- Verify the webhook URL is valid in Discord
-- Check browser console for errors

-**Styling issues:**
-- Clear browser cache
-- Rebuild the project: `npm run build`

-**Deployment errors:**
-- Ensure all dependencies are in `package.json`
-- Check Vercel build logs for specific errors

 ## 📄 License

-This project is private and proprietary to Swift Luxury Homes.
+This project is private and proprietary.

 ## 🤝 Support

-For support, email info@swiftluxuryhomes.com or call +1 808 437 5965.
+For support, email contact@homesweethome.com.

 ---